 Aria Calma’s captain, Alex, is from Spain, but he’s lived in Greece for over 10 years and loves sailing the Aegean Sea.
 The other Alex, also a sailor, navigated the Canary Islands before moving to Greece.
 Peak Greek Island sailing season is from June through September, and the two Alexs have made 50 trips on Aria Calma so far this year – with likely another 50 to follow!

 They were the most pleasant and mellow crew I’ve encountered in a long time.
 Both were natural and fun!
 Multi-talented Captain Alex entertained us by playing his classic guitar, singing, and telling funny stories.
 Energetic Alex II did amazing acrobatics from forward rigging lines, dropped and weighed anchor, and prepared healthy, delicious food.
 Alex II even made me a cup of fresh ginger tea.
 As the day progressed, there was a debate about where to find Spain’s best paella.

 Like the crew, the passengers on Aria Calma were fantastic company!
 Of the ten onboard, I was the only solo long-term traveler, but I’ve grown accustomed to that, and it doesn’t bother me.
 Also, I was old enough to be everyone’s mother – and that also doesn’t bother me.
 Unlike the younger passengers who faced the sun all day undaunted, even with 50 sunblock, my skin complained.
 After hours of straight-on sun exposure, I threw on a sun-protective snorkeling top.

 The Greek Islands are a popular travel destination for Greeks and people from EU countries.
 There was a group of three Greeks, plus three couples – two from Italy, the other Ireland.
 Most passengers were in their 30s.
-They were some of the nicest, most sincere people I’ve met in my travels.
+They were some of the nicest and most sincere people I’ve met in my travels.